 Preview Pane

 While in File Explorer, highlight the desired file with a single left-click.
-If the file is a document or picture, the Preview Panel should show the contents in the preview panel at the right side of the File Explorer window.
+If the file is a document or picture, the Preview pane should show the contents in the right side of the File Explorer window.

 If the preview panel does not show contents, then you have evidence that the supposed file is actually malware.
-(On rare occasions, a lack of preview could be system/program corruption or just a blank document/page.)
+(On rare occasions, a lack of preview could be system or program corruption.
+Blank previews indicate the document is blank or formatted incorrectly.)

 File Name Extensions